...I woke up each morning groggy wishing so strongly that I was dead ...

 It was difficult to socialize, except very superficially.
 Or talk about the latest movie or TV show.
 Everyone else would talk about politics, sports or world events.
 For the most part I grew out of touch.
 They would ask how I was and I could only answer "ok".
 In our culture "how are you?" is not a question but just a polite thing to say.
 Occasionally, someone would be genuinely interested and say, "No really how are things" and then I'd open up, but then I'd be at a lack of words to say what was the problem.
 I'd get some awkward sympathy, but that's about it.
 I found that the awkwardness of people's sympathy often seemed worse than indifferent smiles of people saying "hi, how are you?" ...
 "Oh, I'm fine, how are you?"
 Ultimately investing energy in telling people how bad things are is an act of negative thinking.
 And I needed to be as positive as possible.
 And so I decided to be Mr. "I'm fine".

-My day-to-day life was work, eat, and help take care of my Mom, take care of Virginia.
+My day-to-day life was work, eat, and help take care of my Mom, take care of my wife.
 I became "superman" I earned the money, cooked the food, washed the clothes, and cleaned the apartment.
 Each day I grew ever more exhausted.
-Virginia would spend many nights asking me about the best ways to die and I'd start to lose out on arguments on why she should live.
-Virginia complained she was unable to move, talk, see or listen without things effecting her.
+My wife would spend many nights asking me about the best ways to die and I'd start to lose out on arguments on why she should live.
+She complained she was unable to move, talk, see or listen without things effecting her.
 She could see fewer and fewer people because their mere presence would make her more ill.
 Our conversations grew stale, few and more superficial.
 I woke up each morning groggy wishing so strongly that I was dead.
 I'd push myself out of bed feeling so defeated, I felt like throwing up, I sat on the toilet with my face in my hands for about 30 minutes and slowly I'd wake up and somehow I'd no longer felt like dying and I went to work.
 I'd repeated this exercise every morning for so many days.
 Even what you are now reading about my day-to-day circumstances is a watered-down version of how bad things really were.
 But for so many reasons that can only be expressed in thousands of words I don't mention the things that were even worse.

 And then one day, I took a lot of sleeping pills.
 I experienced the terrifying sensation of feeling like was a living zombie with my body twitching uncontrollably as I lied unable to move for hours.
 I was terrified, as things grew dark.
 It was like waking up and finding that you've been buried in a coffin alive, only your body is the coffin.
 You can't talk and you can't move.
-Virginia was unable to appreciate my terror because she was so depressed and numb.
+She was unable to appreciate my terror because she was so depressed and numb.
 She just thought that I was just sleeping.
 I did wake up the next day still feeling so weak.
 The effects took days to slowly wear off.

 Years later, even to this day the effects still are with me.
 Just the memory makes me weak.
 To anyone considering suicide, I'll tell you there is no escape.
 It's the greatest terror that will draw no comparisons.
 I knew then that I had to change.
 You see I had invested so much time in caring for others that I neglected myself.
 I didn't know how to love myself.
 I was extremely selfless.
 I drew no pleasure in taking care of myself.
 Spending money on myself was a waste of money.
 Just enough to keep me working efficiently was all I spent.